 Program Description: The Maryland Senior Medicare Patrol (SMP) Project reduces the amount of federal and state funds lost due to health insurance fraud by increasing the public's ability to detect and report possible fraud, waste, and abuse.
 Maryland's SMP empowers older adults, care providers, and family members to take a personal stake in protecting identify, reporting health care billing errors, and deceptive health care practices.
-SMP teaches Medicare beneficiaries how to determine if healthcare practitioners are provided.
+SMP teaches Medicare beneficiaries how to determine if healthcare practitioners are providing unnecessary or inappropriate services or adding charges for services that were never provided.
 SMP's success has been the recruiting and training of peer Medicare beneficiaries to act as health insurance educators.
 Volunteer activities include group presentations, exhibiting at community events, answering calls, and providing one-on-one counseling.
-SMP resolves beneficiary complaints, working in partnership with state and national fraud control/consumer protection entities, including Medicare contractors, state Medicaid fraud control units, state attorneys general, the Office of the Inspector General and the Centers for Medicare and Medicaid Services.
+SMP resolves beneficiary complaints, working in partnership with state and national fraud control/consumer protection entities, including Medicare contractors, state

+Medicaid fraud control units, state attorneys general, the Office of the Inspector General and the Centers for Medicare and Medicaid Services.